voxpupuli/puppet-r10k/README.md

 been configured with r10k.
 This will cause r10k to synchronize before each puppet run.
 Any errors synchronizing will be logged to the standard puppet run.

+This module requires the [puppetlabs-ruby](https://github.com/puppetlabs/puppetlabs-ruby.git) module.
+In the event that your environment already includes the module with some customization, you can use the `manage_ruby_dependency` parameter to adjust how this module expresses that requirement.
+The supported values are `include`,`declare`, or `ignore`.
+The values' behavior is outlined below:

+  * *declare* **default** This will explicitly declare the ruby module.
+    Additional declarations of the ruby module will result in an inability to compile a catalog.

+  * *include* This will simply include the ruby module.
+When combined with class ordering, this will permit the user to manage the instantiation of the ruby module elsewhere, potentially with non-standard parameter values.

+  * *ignore* This will assume that ruby is handled via some other mechanism than a puppet module named `ruby`.
+It is left to the user to insure the requirement be met.

 ## symlink to r10k.yaml
 These entries in Hiera will create a symlink at `/etc/r10k.yaml` that points to the config file at `/etc/puppet/r10k.yaml`